sswam/allemande/doc/guide.md

     Jily, big dog [L]

-This draws Cloe in a green dress in a ballroom, with her default cheery expression, at the age of 30, in a high-quality portrait image.
+This draws Cleo in a green dress in a ballroom, with her default cheery expression, at the age of 30, in a high-quality portrait image.
 Try to get a full body shot by mentioning shoes or feet!

-    Jily, [person "Cloe" "green dress" .
+    Jily, [person "Cleo" "green dress" .
 "30"], ballroom, (full body, heels:1.5) [P3]

 The "person" macro accepts up to 4 parameters.